openfsb/openFSB_Debounced_Controls_Arduino/README.md

 ## Classes
 * OpenFSBButton
-* OpenFSBEncoder (not yet available)
+* OpenFSBRotaryEncoder
 * OpenFSBSwitch (not yet available)
 * OpenFSBDebouncer (the general debouncer)

 ## Documentation
-Documentation about this library can be found online at <https://docs-debounced-controls-arduino.openfsb.org>{:target="_blank"}.
+Documentation about this library can be found online at <a href="https://docs-debounced-controls-arduino.openfsb.org" target="_blank">https://docs-debounced-controls-arduino.openfsb.org</a>.

 ## Download and installation
 Download the zip file from the [latest release overview](https://github.com/openfsb/openFSB_Debounced_Controls_Arduino/releases/latest).